Gresham United methodist church

 Meet The Gresham UMC Team

 Jackie Scott holds a B.A. from Warner Pacific University and has served in administrative roles in a variety of non-profit settings during her career.
 She counts her three years working with Oregon statesman The Honorable Mark O. Hatfield as the highlight of her professional career.
 She also spent seven life-changing years as administrative director of a mission serving single mothers and children in Vicente Guerrero, Baja Mexico.
 Jackie is the mother of two grown children and "Oma" (grandmother) to a growing tribe of grandkids.
-She is an active member of Lynchwood Church of God and currently holds the elected position of chairman of the Association of Churches of God in Oregon and SW Washington.
+She is an active member of Lynchwood Church of God where she currently serves as chair of the Board of Deacons.

 Chancel Choir & Bell Director